 When printing an image in the darkroom, how do you determine the correct exposure time?
 The answer is simple if you have a basic darkroom set up and involves making a test strip.
 It is one of the first technique you must learn to successfully print your photos.
 In this article, I will take you through the process to create test strips so you can nail the exposure on the journey to deliver the final print.

 To make a test strip, you will need to have scissors and opaque card in addition to the basic darkroom equipment.
 Also, having a timer will certainly help, as accurate and precise exposure times are essential.

 The first thing to do, under safelight conditions, is to cut a few sheets of photographic paper into strips along the width into thirds or quarters.
 Don't make it too thin as you don't get enough image detail to choose the best times.

-Now, place them back into the light-proof photo paper bag and put them away.
+Now, place them back into the light-proof box or back into the plastic photo bag and put them away.

 Place your negative into the enlarger and focus it.
 Then close down the enlarger to second or third smallest aperture.

 A test strip is printed so the light is held back in steps by using the opaque card.
 Each step is traditionally done using 5-second intervals making about 6 to 8 steps.
 This will give you a good starting point to determine the right exposure.
 (Yes, you will see the guys on YouTube do 3 second intervals, but they generally have wider apeetures so they can film what is going on.)

 I was taught to always make an initial 5-second exposure of the entire strip first.
 Then place the card so only the first 1/6th of the card is exposed.
 Expose for 5 seconds and then move the card along to 2/6th position and repeat the process until you have uncovered the full strip.
 Develop, stop and fix the test strip as per normal.